carvedai/exfunc-py/docs/sdks/linkedin/README.md

 ## get_company

-Get LinkedIn company info from a LinkedIn company url
+Get LinkedIn company info from either a LinkedIn company url or company website url.
+Only one is required.

 ### Example Usage